symfony/symfony-docs/cookbook/bundles/extension.rst

 together.
 You might, for example, have later values override previous values or somehow merge them together.

-Later, in the :ref:`Configuration Class<cookbook-bundles-extension-config-class>`
+Later, in the :ref:`Configuration Class<cookbook-bundles-config-class>`
 section, you'll learn of a truly robust way to handle this.
 But for now, you might just merge them manually::